-Kate Taylor shares personal stories of coping with disassociation and panic attacks during sex
+Fumble writer Kate Taylor shares her personal stories of coping with disassociation and panic attacks during sex

-It started with kisses and butterflies that avoided the walls of my stomach like the game of operation.
+It started with kisses and butterflies that avoided the walls of my stomach like the game of Operation – you know, the hand-eye coordination game where you have to remove plastic ailments with a pair of twessers.
 I was aware of the kisses.
 Every breath brought us closer until finally I was in that heavenly space where my brain stops talking to me.

 That morning I had woke up in a dissociated state.
 Dissociation is a recognised mental health condition – one way a person’s mind copes with too much stress.
 There are many recognised types of dissociative disorder – people who dissociate may feel disconnected from themselves, and from the world around them.

 If you’ve never dissociated before, it can be like watching yourself in a nightmare.
 That day’s dissociation was more like stepping through a mirror into a world that has a filter you can’t quite name and people you can’t trust at all.

 I had cried a lot.
 When my boyfriend Danny called, he reminded me of the weighted blanket at the foot of my bed, the anxiety ice pack in the freezer, and the tsum tsums I squeeze and organise as though the proper lineup can open the door back into the real world; my world.

 By the time he was home from work I had taken my medicine and gone through my routine for getting back to reality: the weighted blanket with a focus on my breathing; cold – anything cold I can feel and focus on just seconds past where I can stand it; taking my nervous hands and squeezing the life out of those little stuffed animals.
 Having done all of these things, I thought I was back in control, and was ready for sex.